openlibhums/memory-alpha/content/support/guides/journal-setup-placeholder.md

-title: Setup your Journal
+title: Setup your journal
-# Setup your Journal
+# Setup your journal